 Russian (Text)

-Serbo-Croatian (Nakladni zavod znanje)
+Serbo-Croatian (Nakladni zavod Znanje)

 Spanish (Libros del Asteroide)

-Swedish (Almqvist & Wiksell Förlag AB)
+Swedish (Almqvist & Wiksel)